 A common question I get asked by Premium members is which stock should be traded when the next trade absolutely has to be a winning trade.

-About 90% of quality stocks will beat on their next earnings release.
+About 80% of all stocks in the various portfolios will beat on their next earnings release.
 This is because one of the ranking factors I use are stocks that have a history of beating on earnings and/or revenue.
 Of course the economic cycle has a lot to do with that too.

 The second thing you want to do is to pick stocks within a strong performing sector.
-In the right sidebar you will see a Trending Sectors section.
-These are the top performing sectors.
 This is called top-down research and you absolutely must use it because institutional traders and money managers use it.
 The idea is to find quality stocks in top performing sectors.

 Now that you know how to find quality stocks in sectors that are performing the best, now you need to determine a trading strategy that is working in the current market environment.

 In the weekly Saturday Show I will let you know what trading strategy is working.
 You can also go to Motif Investing’s catalog page to see what strategies are working the best.
 Look in both the 30 day and 1 year time frames.

 You can also watch CNBC and Bloomberg to determine what trading strategies are working the best as these financial media outlets often have institutional traders on that will say what strategies are working in the current market.